VoltRipper

 Is the Segway Xaber 300 worth it, or should I get a Sur-Ron?

-The Xaber 300 is a genuinely good, dealer-backed 21 kW flagship that even out-scores the Light Bee X on raw merit.
+The Xaber 300 is a genuinely good, dealer-backed 21 kW flagship that now comes within a point of the Light Bee X on raw merit.
 If you want a store and warranty behind the bike, it's worth it.
-If you want the deepest aftermarket and best resale, a Sur-Ron Ultra Bee is the specialist's pick — see our Xaber vs Ultra Bee head-to-head.
+If you want the deepest aftermarket and the widest pool of used buyers, a Sur-Ron Ultra Bee is the specialist's pick — see our Xaber vs Ultra Bee head-to-head.

 What's a cheaper alternative to a Segway dirt bike?